thingsboard/thingsboard.github.io/docs/samples/exxn/exxn.md

 #### Integration methods

-The integration method used by EXXN IoT Gateway to connect with ThingsBoard will be MQTT API. <br>
+The EXXN IoT Gateway will connect to ThingsBoard using the MQTT API. <br>
-Previously, we have seen how to configure the device to connect to ThingsBoard.
-Now, we are going to see the steps to configure the device in ThingsBoard in order to monitoring data and manage the Device.
+We have previously covered how to configure the device to connect to ThingsBoard.
+Now, we will show the steps to configure the device in ThingsBoard in order to monitor data and manage the device.

 {% capture domain_owner_note %}
 **Note**

-Currently, The IoT EXXN Gateways have 'Access Token' as integration method.
-We are working on a Pre-Provisioning integration method where it won't be necessary copy this Access token in the device.
+Currently, the IoT EXXN Gateways use the 'Access Token' integration method.
+We are working on a Pre-Provisioning integration method that will eliminate the need to copy this Access token on the device.

 {% endcapture %}